 Based on this information, we want to compute:

-- The probability to receive 10 emails in a day.
+- The probability they will receive 10 emails a day.

-- The probability to receive between 3 and 6 emails in a day.
+- The probability they may receive between 3 and 6 emails a day.

 We will also visualize the probability density function.